Ensues/Ensues/README.md

 I'm a 3rd Year <b> Bachelors Of Science In Computer Science </b> student at <b> Tarlac State University </b> helping in building the digital world one step at a time.
 My coding projects were built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I like designing, data, and money 🎨📊💸

-As of now I'm interested and competent in two fields:
-- <b> Data Science </b>
+I am interested in Data Science and Analysis and these are what I use to do them:
-   - Languages - Python, SQL, R, & Java
+  - Languages - Python, SQL, R
   - Framework - Numpy, Pandas, Matplotlib, Seaborn, & Scikit-learn
   - Analytics Tools - Excel/Sheet, Tableau, Google Colab, Jupyter Notebooks, RMarkdown, Posit
   - Database - Google Query

 <!---
 - <b> Full Stack Web Development </b>